My Breast Cancer Journey

 Do you regularly check your breasts?
 We are often too busy as mums looking after everyone around us but this is one thing we shouldn't be neglecting.

 This month is Breast Cancer awareness month.
-I've teamed up with one of our recent blog contriubutors Sarah @ The Little Signers Club.
+I've teamed up with Sarah @ The Little Signers Club.
 Here Sarah very bravely shares with us her own Breast Cancer journey.

 Regularly checking your breasts is not something that is on most people’s agenda in their twenties, it certainly wasn’t on mine.
 Breast cancer is often seen as something that only happens to ‘older’ people and those of the younger generation often feel exempt of such diseases.